-The Essentials in Aerospace Composite Cores: Light Weight, Safety and Cost Efficiency
+The Essentials in Aerospace Composite Core Materials: Lightweight, Safety and Cost Efficiency

 Selecting core materials for aerospace applications presents today’s design engineers with expanding choices and increasing challenges.
 Since the advent of passenger jet transportation, aircraft OEMs, Tier 1 and Tier 2 companies have sought to increase efficiency and safety, while also decreasing cost.
 With fuel accounting for up to 50 percent of direct operating costs, fuel efficiency becomes a key driver in the rapid development of advanced lightweight materials.